Kailash Mansarovar Yatra: Once in A Lifetime Experience

 The Tibetan mountains have unpredictable and irregular snowfall.
-The limited supply of oxygen, cold temperatures, and the rough terrain make it all the more difficult to visit this place.
+The limited supply of oxygen, cold temperatures, and rough terrain make it all the more difficult to visit this place.
 That's why to enjoy the entire trip; it is important to choose a particular time to go on this Yatra.

 The ideal time for a Kailash Mansarovar Yatra would be from April to June or from September to October.
 April-June is the spring period, so you will be able to witness clear blue skies, lush greenery and stunningly beautiful views.
 The weather will be pleasant on most days, and there are also high chances of rain.

 On an average day, the temperature reaches as high as 14°C and as low as -12°C. During the summer period, it varies around 16°C-21°C. During the winter period, it varies from around 0°C to -4°C. The average difference between the day and night temperature is around 14°C. The nights are much colder than the day.

 Mount Kailash is located 6,700 meters above sea level.
-When a person goes for Kailash Mansarovar Yatra, they may experience high altitude sickness.
+When one goes for Kailash Mansarovar Yatra, he may experience high altitude sickness.
 This sickness is caused due to lower rates of oxygen at high altitudes.